Code of Honour

-Casts
+Cast

 Synopsis

 It is 1963 and the Yuan Clan Martial Arts Association is in turmoil.
 Clan head Yuan Zhen Fei suffered several personal tragedies; his wife suffered brain damage and their son Chenxi was killed in a road accident.
 Several of his former disciples have gone rogue and now want to usurp him as head.
 Unknown to Zhen Fei, his wife had an affair with Song Zhi Zhong and had twin boys.
 To cover up the affair, she took one twin, Chenxi, while Song took the other, Yazai, and moved away to Malaysia.
 Song Yazai is a fisherman who lives a contented life without ambition for fame or fortune.
 By circumstance he was taken into the Yuan clan as he was mistaken for Chenxi but is eventually accepted by Zhen Fei.
 Zhen Fei's rogue disciple Duan Tian He has been wreaking havoc around town by using his martial arts skills for evil purposes with the intent of unseating Zhen Fei as head.
 Yazai soon finds himself in the middle of a long and bloody family feud between his ancestral clan and the Yuans.
 When his sweetheart Wanyi dies in the bitter struggle, a distraught Yazai decides he has had enough of the fighting and exiles himself to a small village.
 However a local tycoon has been eyeing the villagers' land and hires Duan Tian He to chase them out by force.
 Yazai defeats Tian He and kills him but the family feud has reached a boiling point.
 Another of Zhen Fei's former disciples Ou Jian Feng devises a complicated to plan to end it once and for all.
 Can Jian Feng and Yazai put to bed a long-lasting animosity and hatred?